votingworks/docs-vxsuite-v2/central-system-setup/configure-ballot-scanner.md

 ## Load Ballot Package

-Once you have the ballot package saved to a USB drive, you can load the file to VxCentralScan.
+Once you have the ballot package saved to a USB drive, you can load the file to VxCentralScan
+<div style="page-break-after: always"></div>

 When turned on and authenticated, the VxCentralScan laptop will display the Load Election Configuration screen, prompting you to insert a USB drive.
 Insert the USB drive with the ballot package saved from VxAdmin.
 After a few seconds, VxCentralScan will display all ballot packages found on the USB drive. _`Select`_the correct ballot package.&#x20;